Big Pigeon in Southwest Iowa

 • 168th Infantry Regiment (Iowa National Guard) of the 34th Infantry Division.

-• Elements of the 1st Armored Division.
+• elements of the 1st Armored Regiment, 1st Armored Division.

 Germany: